Christine Ebersole

-Early life
+Early life, family and education

-Ebersole was born in Winnetka, Illinois, the daughter of Marian Esther (née Goodley) and Robert "Bob" Ebersole.
+Ebersole was born outside of Chicago in Winnetka, Illinois, the daughter of Marian Esther (née Goodley) and Robert "Bob" Ebersole.
 Her father was the president of a steel company in Milwaukee, Wisconsin.
 She has Swiss-German and Irish ancestry.

 Ebersole graduated from New Trier High School in 1971.
 She attended MacMurray College in Jacksonville, Illinois, class of 1975, and the American Academy of Dramatic Arts.